madeagency/node-server-calc/README.md

-# Brief
+# Calculator frontend challenge
-> Write a frontend which uses the included calculator API for basic operations: division, multiplication, addition and subtraction.
-The documentation can be found below this section.
-No part of the calculation should be done on the frontend and It shoud be possible to use the previous operations result in the next calculation.
+> Write a frontend which uses the included calculator API for basic operations: division, multiplication, addition and subtraction (the documentation can be found below this section).
+No part of the calculation should be done on the frontend.
+It should also be possible to use the previous operation's result in the next calculation.

 ## Instructions
-1. Fork this repository
+1. Fork and change this repository or create a whole new one
-2. Send us a link to your fork when you're done
+2. Send us a link to your solution (with instructions on how to run it locally)

+It can be hosted statically or server rendered.
+Use whatever **Javascript** technology you feel will be most effective.

 ## What we hope to see
-Something simple that we can run and test.
-It can be statically hosted or server rendered.
-Use whatever **Javascript** technology you feel will be most effective.

-More specifically:
-- Simple, user friendly interface (not overly designed)
+- Simple, user friendly interface (Minimal design)
 - **Concise** code that is **highly readable**
   - Understandable for juniors
   - Shows a clever use of fundamentals for more experienced developers